sgh14/diffusion-maps/README.md

 # diffusion-maps
-Diffusion maps algorithm for manifold learning (dimensionality reduction) with Python
+Diffusion maps algorithm for manifold learning (dimensionality reduction) with Python and optimized with Numba.